skarri-microsoft/dts-private-preview/content/readme.md

 - Change partition key (Note: Schema of the Source and Destination must be same).
 - Migrate table with more rus to smaller rus to reduce foot print underneath it.
 - Longer retention backups in Avro format for auditing purpose.

-### **Opening this git repo in Azure Studio**

-- Download this code as zip file
-- Unzip it and then open the folder in Azure Data Studio (File - Open Folder)